 America" and pray for our demise

-I've owned an electric car for over a year and I love it.
-Yet, recently I read where there are now
+I've owned an electric car for seven years and I love it.
+In seven years of owning an electric

 When I bought the car, I had a lot of questions.
-I had never owned a car that small.
-What
+I had never owned an electric car.
+What would

-would it drive like?
+it drive like?
 It rides great and it's fun to drive.
 It's very easy to park and maneuver.
+There is

 What surprises me most about the car are the negative reviews that I have read about electric